Software Update Sub-Application Architecture

 - ✅ Version checking completes quickly (GitHub API is fast)

-- ✅ Downloads use efficient streaming with 8KB chunks
+- ✅ Downloads use efficient streaming with configurable block size (8KB default)

 - ✅ Non-blocking UI during downloads and installation